DataONEorg/d1_python/d1_client_cli/doc/source/ref_auth.rst

 download process stores the certificate in a standard location.
 The CLI can automatically find certificates in this location.
 In some cases, certificates may be stored in custom locations.
-In such cases, the automatic location of certificates can be bypassed by setting the :ref:`certpath <certpath>` session parameter to the filesystem path of the certificate.
-Because CILogon provides a certificate that holds both the public and private keys in the same file, only :ref:`certpath <certpath>` is required and :ref:`keypath <keypath>` should be set to None.
-If the certificate was obtained in some other way, and the certificate's private key is stored in a separate file, the :ref:`keypath
+In such cases, the automatic location of certificates can be bypassed by setting the :ref:`cert-path <cert-path>` session parameter to the filesystem path of the certificate.
+Because CILogon provides a certificate that holds both the public and private keys in the same file, only :ref:`cert-path <cert-path>` is required and :ref:`key-path <key-path>` should be set to None.
+If the certificate was obtained in some other way, and the certificate's private key is stored in a separate file, the :ref:`key-path
-<keypath>` session parameter must be set to the filesystem path of the private
+<key-path>` session parameter must be set to the filesystem path of the private
 key.

 When a user types a command that requires the CLI to connect to a Node, the CLI